cldeluna/ac3_intro_to_jinja/AC3_Intro_to_jinja2.md

 # Whitespace control with "+"

 The plus sign preserves white space which would normally be removed.
-While its use is less common it can be useful as an override particularly if you set whitespace controls when defining your environment.
+While it's use is less common it can be useful as an override particularly if you set whitespace controls when defining your environment.
 ```
 {%+ ... %} Preserve indentation
 ```